 MBChB PhD MRCOG

-I am particularly interested in the management of women with premature ovarian insufficiency (POI) and menopause after cancer.
+Jen is particularly interested in the management of women with premature ovarian insufficiency (POI) and menopause after cancer.

-I am regularly involved in teaching undergraduate and postgraduate students, and have provided training sessions for counsellors, GPs, patient support groups, and cancer network meetings.
+She is regularly involved in teaching undergraduate and postgraduate students, and have provided training sessions for counsellors, GPs, patient support groups, and cancer network meetings.

-I am also a member of the British Menopause Society.
+She is also a member of the British Menopause Society.